 There are many types of Product Roadmaps.
 Yet, all have three general templates.

-Each product needs a specific roadmap.
-Yet, certain components are part of most of them:
+Each product needs a specific roadmap, but certain components are part of most of them:

 ● Product.
 This element includes software, hardware, or services that meet a project's needs.
 These can be both tangible and intangible.